EljaTrum/LrcBackupCleaner/README.md

 - **Size** - Total size of the backup
 - **Status** - ✓ (keep) or ✕ (delete)

-Click on the backup path at the top to open the folder in Explorer.
+Click on the backup path at the top to open the folder in your file manager.

 ### Settings